NCAS-CMS/um-training/practicals/source/further-exercises-1.rst

 Change the dump frequency
 -------------------------

-Set the model run length to 6 hours.
+Set the model run length to 1 day.

 .. hint:: Look in the :guilabel:`suite conf --> Run Initialisation and Cycling`.

 .. note:: Hours are represented in the ISO 8601 standard as ``PT<num-hours>H`` (e.g. ``PT1H`` represents 1 hour).
 Days are represented as ``P<num-days>D`` (e.g. ``P10D`` represents 10 days)

-Reset the STASH output for stream UPC to 6 hourly and the file reinitialisation frequency to daily.
+Reset the STASH output for stream UPC to 6 hourly and the file reinitialisation frequency to 3 hourly.

 Navigate to :guilabel:`um --> namelist --> Model Input and Output --> Dumping and Meaning`.